 - Large business

-I also liked a shopping center segmentation that divided its market into so-called psychographic segmentation:
+I also liked a shopping center segmentation that divided its market into so-called psychographic market segmentation:

 - Winner’s circle were wealthy suburban executives, “well-educated, mobile executives and professionals with teen-aged families.
 Big producers, prolific spenders, and global travelers.”